 Your Gastroenterologists are board-certified physicians with dedicated specialty training in the management of diseases of the gastrointestinal tract and liver.
 Their training includes conditions such as colon polyps and cancer, hepatitis, gastroesophageal reflux (heartburn), peptic ulcer disease, colitis, gallbladder and biliary tract disease, nutritional problems, Irritable Bowel Syndrome (IBS), and pancreatitis.
 After medical school, Gastroenterologists complete a three-year residency in Internal Medicine and then an additional three-year fellowship (speciality training) in Gastroenterology.
 Gastroenterology fellowship is highly competitive and a rigorous program where trainees learn directly from nationally recognized experts in the field.
 They learn to treat and diagnose a broad range of conditions and receive dedicated training in endoscopic procedures.
 Your gastroenterologists have completed all of their training in the United States and are board-certified from their perspective organizations. (description adapted from the American College of Gastroenterology).

-Your GI Nurse Practitioners (NP) are licensed professionals with specialized training and significant experience in caring for patients with GI conditions.
-After nursing school they complete an additional advanced degree followed by experiential training in Gastroenterology.
-Your GI NPs are all trained and based in the United States and have undergone further extensive training at Oshi on how to incorporate dietetics, psychology, and health coaching into your management plan.
-Your GI NPs work alongside the gastroenterologist to provide high-quality care that is timely and personalized.
+Your GI Provider is a licensed professional with specialized training and significant experience in caring for patients with GI conditions.
+After nursing school, they completed an additional advanced degree followed by experiential training in Gastroenterology.
+Your GI Provider is trained and based in the United States and has undergone further extensive training at Oshi Health on how to incorporate dietetics, psychology, and health coaching into your management plan.
+Your GI Provider works alongside the gastroenterologist to provide high-quality care that is timely and personalized.